Todd Van Steensel: St. Paul Saints

 Van Steensel signed with the St. Paul Saints of the American Association for the 2019 season.
 He recorded a 3-2 record and 4.33 ERA with 43 strikeouts in 2019.
 He was released following the season on 10 January 2020.

 Fargo-Moorhead RedHawks

 On 3 February 2020, Van Steensel signed with the Fargo-Moorhead RedHawks of the American Association.
 He was released prior to the season on 18 June 2020.

 Mariachis de Guadalajara

 On 1 March 2021, Van Steensel announced on his Twitter that he had signed with the Mariachis de Guadalajara of the Mexican League.
 Van Steensel registered a 4.85 ERA in 26 appearances for the team.

 Lake Country DockHounds

 On 7 January 2022, Van Steensel signed with the Lake Country DockHounds of the American Association of Professional Baseball.
 On 12 May 2022, Van Steensel was released by the DockHounds without appearing in a game.

 Gastonia Honey Hunters

 On 22 February 2023, Van Steensel signed with the Gastonia Honey Hunters of the Atlantic League of Professional Baseball.
+In 22 games for Gastonia, he struggled to a 6.48 ERA with 18 strikeouts in 25.0 innings of work.
+On 11 August, Van Steensel retired from professional baseball.